 With the high volumes of pedestrians travelling from and to the train station, footpaths and crossings become congested, with pedestrians competing for limited footpath space as they move throughout Central Precinct.
+Excessive wait times increases the risk of non-compliance with signals, increasing the likelihood of collisions between vehicles and pedestrians.
 There is also limited opportunity to cross east-west through Central Precinct, which funnels movement through Devonshire Tunnel and along Eddy Avenue.
-The pedestrian network around Central Precinct with key walking corridors and daily pedestrian movements are shown in Figure 3-8.